jmsyadav/excel-assistant/README.md

 Give it a try and make your Excel data talk! 😊

-⚠️ Important Note
+⚠️ Important Note ⚠️
-This app is an experimental conversational assistant and may occasionally produce errors or unexpected results due to limitations in data parsing or response interpretation.

-For best results, try using simple, structured prompts like:
+🚧 This project is currently in development and may have bugs or limited functionality.

+You can upload your own Excel (.xlsx) file and ask natural language questions to explore your data.
+The assistant works best with structured tabular data like sales, finance, or inventory records.

+## 🔍 Sample Prompts for Best Results

-What is the average quantity sold per order?
+- What is the average quantity sold per order?

-Show a histogram of discount distribution.
+- Show a histogram of discount distribution.

-Create a histogram of profit.
+- Create a histogram of profit

-We’re continuously improving accuracy and flexibility.
-Thank you for trying it out!
+Please note: Unexpected errors or partial answers may occur as this app is still evolving.
+Feedback and contributions are welcome!